|Scholarships/Awards/Departmental Honors||Undergraduate Research|

 3. What are the materials needed for my class?

 This may vary from instructor to instructor.
 Some instructors choose to use online homework systems or personal response systems (clickers).
 It would be best to contact your instructor or wait for the first day of class to receive a course syllabus.
 Some instructors have course web pages and you can find a copy of the syllabus there, perhaps even ahead of time.
-Below is a table that includes the textbook, author and ISBN for some of the 1000-level courses.

 4. Will I need a graphing calculator for my math or statistics class?